 The steering follows suit; over assisted into weightlessness, it needs be cranked almost to a half-turn before it will finally oblige.
 A quicker setup or better directness would hardly be appropriate given the Rexton’s structural reluctance to swiftly change direction, but the logic of it doesn’t prevent every junction becoming a necessary blur of palmed on and palmed off steering wheel input.

 It’s probably for the best then that you never approach one carrying too much speed.
-The 2.2 diesel isn’t the cheapest to run, with the manual returning an official 40.4mpg, which is 2.3mpg better than the auto.
+The 2.2 diesel isn’t the cheapest to run, with the manual returning an official 36.2mpg, which is 2.0mpg better than the auto.

 Around you the interior is large and chunky and also stranded in the plastic and appearance of yesteryear.
 It’s reminiscent of the kind of low-rent Korean effort that Kia and Hyundai used to crank out before they invested their way to acclaim.
 Seats six and seven are clumsily packaged beneath a raised boot floor too, but in comfort and capacity, they are strictly for temporary accommodation.

 Its low-range capability, along with a manual function on the gearbox, is the open secret here, helped along by burly enough ground clearance, hill descent control and, of course, the basic ruggedness of the ladder chassis.
-The heavy duty nature of the latter also assists in towing applications, allowing the Rexton to pull 3000kg behind it – a whole metric tonne more than an automatic Sorento.
+The heavy duty nature of the latter also assists in towing applications, allowing the Rexton to pull 3500kg behind it – a whole 1500kg more than an automatic Sorento.

 Tough, cheap and backed by an unlimited five-year warranty, the appeal to those who couldn’t care less about ride comfort or performance or interior niceties isn’t hard to fathom.
 And thought of as an outward bound tool – gristly and abused – it’s rather easy to like the Rexton.

 Subaru, for all its current warts, built a whole brand on similar foundations.
 Ssangyong has time yet to do a better job of convincing the rest of us, a process that probably needs to began with the Tivoli range and, as we said at the beginning, the new Rexton is taking strides in the right direction.
 Better but not perfect yet.